davidzeeman0013/davidzeeman0013/README.md

 # ❤️ Senior Full Stack Developer ❤️

 - 👀 Rich experience in the software industry
-- 🔭 Rich experience in web development with .NET & Python & JS & PHP frameworks
+- 🔭 Rich experience in web development with Python & JS & PHP frameworks
-- 🌱 Proficient in hybrid app development for mobile and desktop with Flutter and .NET MAUI
-- 👯 Skills in blockchain & AI & Data science
+- 👯 Skills in blockchain
 - ⚡ Can start new project immediately
 - ✔️ I’m available for remote opportunities